zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 - Starting with about 6 years of age, visual programming tools can be used
 - After reaching the age of 9, children can get started with textual programming

-We will look at each age range individually to learn more about cognitive abiltities that have developed at the time.
+We will look at each age range individually to learn more about the cognitive abiltities that have developed at the time.

 {{< img src="/posts/python/figures/coding_with_kids/overview_when_and_how.png" width="80%" align="center" >}}

 ### Age 4
-With about four years of age, we can teach algorithmic thinking without any coding whatsoever.
-You might know that an algorithm is just a set of rules that describes how to solve a problem or how to perform a task.
+With about four years of age, we can teach basic algorithmic thinking without any coding whatsoever.
+You probably know that an algorithm is just a set of rules that describes how to solve a problem or how to perform a task.
 This principle can be taught with basic questions like "Which steps would you follow to guide a lost puppy home?".
 Exercises like this help children understand step-by-step thinking.
 They will learn how algorithms function in breaking down tasks into smaller, manageable parts.
 This enhances their ability to think sequentially and logically.

-Further, by the age of about four, a child is likely to have the motor skills and perceptual abilities to begin to interact with simple toys that introduce the very basics of coding.
+Further, by the age of about four, a child is likely to have the motor skills and perceptual abilities to begin interacting with simple toys that introduce the very basics of coding.
 These child-friendly robots are a good tool to get started.
 Bee-Bot and Cubelets are both excellent examples of child-friendly toy robots that can be programmed.
 We will take a more detailed look at them in a later section.

 {{< img src="/posts/python/figures/coding_with_kids/girl_age_4.jpg" width="30%" align="center" >}}

 ### Age 6
-As your child gets older and reach the age of six they become more used to using technology and their eye-hand coordination improves.
+As your child gets older and reaches the age of six they become more used to using technology and their eye-hand coordination improves.
 Also, the prefrontal cortex undergoes a big growth spurt between 5 and 8, which results in vast improvements in working memory, planning, selective attention and inhibition.
+These are all important skills for coding.
 So six years is a good age to try out tools for visual programming.

 {{< img src="/posts/python/figures/coding_with_kids/girl_age_6.jpg" width="30%" align="center" >}}

 ### Age 9+
-At around the ages of nine or ten, children’s language abilities are well developed.
+At around the age of nine or ten, children’s language abilities are well developed.
 Also, typing skills are often sufficient for them to start using text-based languages.
 At this age the prefrontal cortex matures and stabilized.
-This means that a child’s executive functions, such as planning, organizing, and thinking abstractly, become fully developed.
+This means that a child’s executive functions, such as planning, organizing, and thinking abstractly, become more fully developed.

 {{< img src="/posts/python/figures/coding_with_kids/girl_age_8.jpg" width="30%" align="center" >}}